 The PGA Institute Campus is located at the PGA Learning Hub at Sandhurst Golf Club.
 Sandhurst offers championship golf facilities to students all year round, with golf access available to the practice range and both the Champions Course and North Course.

-Melbourne is a blend of bustling laneways, world-class restaurants and captivating museums making it a premier tourist destination popular with International and Australians alike.
-It is in the top 10 of the world’s most livable cities and offers exquisite dining, exhilarating sport and abundant opportunities to experience art.
+Melbourne is a blend of bustling laneways, world-class restaurants and captivating museums, making it a premier tourist destination – popular with international visitors and Australians alike.
+It is renowned as one of the world’s most livable cities and offers exquisite dining, exhilarating sport and abundant opportunities to experience art.
 When studying in Melbourne, students are gaining one of the best cultural, social and educational experiences possible.

-Students studying at the PGA International Golf Institute, receive golf course access membership to Sandhurst Golf Club when studying the 10810NAT Diploma of Golf Management, as part of the study.
+Students studying at the PGA Institute, receive unrivalled golf course access.
+As part of the study, the receive membership to Sandhurst Golf Club while completing the 10810NAT Diploma of Golf Management.

-At Sandhurst, both the Champions Course and the North Course rated in Australia’s top 100 golf courses.
-The champion’s course has been inspired by past PGA Australia champions, and is of the Sandbelt style, whilst the North Course takes its que from the traditional courses of Scotland, with features that are sure to both impress and challenge.
+At Sandhurst, both the Champions Course and the North Course are rated in Australia’s top 100 golf courses.
+The Champions course has been inspired by past PGA Australia champions, and is of the Sandbelt style, whilst the North Course takes its inspiration from the traditional courses of Scotland, with features that are sure to impress and challenge.

-Sandhurst Club also offers golfers access to practice and fitness facilities for PGA IGI golfers.
-The driving Range, practice putting and chipping greens allow students to put their practice to hard work before hitting the golf course.
+Sandhurst Club also offers golfers access to practice and fitness facilities for PGA Institute students.
+The driving range along with practice putting and chipping greens allow students to put their practice to hard work before hitting the golf course.